VivienvV/Implicit_Bias/README.md

 where `[SETTING]` is the name of the setting, which decides what gender proxy to use (e.g. 'tokenized' to only use singly tokenized names) and [ID] the id of the current dataset.
 The output will be a file: `gender_data_[SETTING]_[ID].json` in the same directory.
 In our experiments, we generate 5 versions of each datasettint (ID 0-4), and the datafiles should be placed in the folder `bias_bench/stereoset/data`

-to create the `namedict.pt` and `namedict_token.pt` files needed to run data `data_to_json.py`, `create_namedict` needs to be ran. to do this, you will need to
-* download `firstnames.xlsx` from https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/TYJKEZ and place it in this directory
-* download `names.zip`, unzip the file, and place the resulting directory in this directory.